 On any normal day, the whooshing sound of cars racing by seemed like a constant warning of potential danger.
-I clearly remember when cops pulled people over right next to our house, and the flashing lights of patrol cars danced around our bedroom as the piercing wail of fire engines from a nearby fire house spilled into our ears.
+I clearly remember when cops pulled people over right next to our house.
+The flashing lights of patrol cars danced around our bedroom as the piercing wail of fire engines from a nearby firehouse spilled into our ears.
 There was even a drunk driver who crashed directly into our house in the middle of the night.
 There was no relaxing with that sense of impending crisis.

 My bed was under a window in the bedroom I shared with my sister, Jena.
-I would often lie awake at night, mentally playing out vivid fears that someone would inevitably sneak into the house through my window while I was sleeping.
+I would often lie awake at night, mentally playing out vivid fears.
+One was that someone would inevitably sneak into the house through my window while I was sleeping.

 One day, while Jena and I were cleaning our bedroom, I had a brilliant idea that might help to simultaneously protect us from potential intruders…AND get us out of cleaning our bedroom.

 What if we used our messy bedroom to create a trap for anyone who might try to break in?

 After sharing this idea with Jena, we quickly went to work, stacking and piling up every single toy and possession we owned onto my bed.
 If someone snuck through our window, they would make so much noise.
 Then we would be able to escape.
 Plus, they would get so caught up in all the chaos and stuff that they would fall and hurt themselves.
 Then hopefully retreat back out the window and never return.